 What Makes This Mosaic Special?

-Art historians have described this piece as an extraordinary example of late Roman provincial mosaic art, characterized by depictions of natural motifs, particularly animals in dynamic motion, along with clear contour lines.
+Art historians have described this piece as an extraordinary example of late Roman provincial mosaic art, characterized by depictions of natural motifs, particularly animals in dynamic motion, with clear contour lines.
 The mosaic features two animals: a predator from the feline family engaged with a hoofed animal—either a horse or a deer.

 This discovery opens a new chapter in the art history of the region.
 Mardin thrived during Roman rule in the 4th to 6th centuries AD, serving as a key border zone connecting Anatolia with Syria and Mesopotamia.
 Artistic works from that era blended Christian and pagan influences.